mvr/mvr.github.io/posts/catchy-songs.md

 tags: note-to-self, music
 ---

-I often get songs stuck in my head for weeks at a time.
-I am hoping this list will make for interesting reading when I am older.
+I get songs stuck in my head for weeks at a time.
+I hope this list will make for interesting reading when I am older.
+Chronologically:

+* Belle & Sebastian - Step Into My Office, Baby
 * Indigo Girls - Galileo
 * Foster The People - Houdini
 * Guster - Keep It Together